 8. It’s Gorgeous

 Above all though, what I learned about Romania is that its dammed beautiful.
 It has gorgeous green mountains (by mountain I mean European mountains rather than the majestic Himalayan type) pretty medieval towns and elaborate Orthodox churches.
 There are also loads of incredible castles in Romania you visit.

-Add to this some warm, friendly people and a funky social scene and I think we arrive at a formula for my favourite country in Europe.
+Add to this the warm, friendly Romanian people, smoking hot Romanian girls and a funky social scene, and I think we arrive at a formula for my favourite country in Europe.
 You really should visit Romania and I am not the only one who says so.

 My picks are the mountain town of Brasov, the medieval town of Sibiu and the second city of Cluj-Napoca.
 The Black Sea is also a lot of fun in the summer months when you can join Romanians at play for their vacations.